 How to Install The Bobbin on a Brother Sewing Machine

-After the bobbin is wound, it’s time to install the bobbin on your Brother sewing machines.
-The newer Brother sewing machines feature quick-set, top-drop bobbins, which are simple to install.
+After the bobbin is threaded, it’s time to install the bobbin on your Brother sewing machine.
+The newer Brother sewing machines feature quick-set, top-drop bobbins, which are simple to set up.

 Turn the power off on your machine and raise the needle to its highest position.
 Do this using the needle up button on computerized machines or turning the handwheel towards you.
 Raise the presser foot also.

 Press the button near the bobbin cover on the base of the machine to the right to open the cover.
 Remove the cover.

 Drop your bobbin in.
 The thread needs to be coming out the top of the bobbin, not the bottom.
 You should be able to see the directions on the base of your sewing machine for a diagram reference.
 If you were to pull your thread, the bobbin would spin counterclockwise.